elliotjreed/haveibeenpwned/README.md

 composer require elliotjreed/haveibeenpwned
 ```

+#### HTTP Client

+This package requires an HTTP Client such as [Guzzle](https://docs.guzzlephp.org/en/stable/) or [Symfony's HTTP Client](https://symfony.com/doc/current/http_client.html).

+It will accept and HTTP client conforming to the [PSR-18 HTTP Client standard](https://www.php-fig.org/psr/psr-18/);

+In the following examples [Guzzle](https://docs.guzzlephp.org/en/stable/) is used.

 ### Count of breaches by email address

 Return a count of all breaches for a specified email address (`int`).